amasterenko/job4j_pooh/README.md

 _2. Topic mode_

-Publisher sends a message with the topic name and a text.
+The Publisher sends a message with the topic name and a text.

-Subscriber reads the first message in the queue and deletes it.
+The Subscriber reads the first message in the queue and deletes it.

 There is a unique queue for each subscriber of the topic.

-New topic can be created by a publisher sending POST request with the topic's name.
+A new topic can be created by a publisher sending a POST request with the topic's name.

 To subscribe to a topic client sends a GET request with the topic's name.

-Request examples (for curl):
+Examples (curl):

 POST /topic/weather -d "temperature=18"